Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

   - **Default Behavior:** If a property is not written by the expression, it will be copied from the first input clip (`src0`).
 If the property does not exist on the first input clip, it will not be present on the output frame.
   - **Type Consistency:** All write operations to the same property within a single expression must use a consistent type (e.g., you cannot mix `$f` and `$i` for the same property name).
 This check also applies to auto-types (`$af`, `$ai`).

+> [!NOTE]
+> **Type Conversion Behavior**
+>
-  - **Note on Type Conversion:** The type conversion specified by suffixes like `$i` and `$ai` applies to how the property is stored on the final output frame's properties.
+> The type conversion specified by suffixes like `$i` and `$ai` applies to how the property is stored on the final output frame's properties.
 Within the same expression execution, reading a property after it has been written will always yield the original floating-point value that was on the stack, before any rounding or conversion.
 The integer conversion happens only when the filter returns the new clip with its frame properties.
 For example, after `123.7 MyIntProp$i`, a subsequent read with `MyIntProp` in the same expression will push `123.7` back onto the stack, not `124`.

 > [!NOTE]
 > **Read-After-Write Behavior for Properties**